Malrok/flutter/README.md

 - first install the Flutter extension
 - check that your connected device (phone or emulator) is showing on the right of the status bar at the bottom of the editor
 - press F5

+You may also use Android Studio:
+- first install the Flutter extension
+- enjoy ^^